 We also share How Are We Doing? feedback and comments with our patients and the public on posters across the Trust and in our monthly updates.

-By acting on what patients have told us in the surveys, we have improved our overall satisfaction rating by 10% since 2006, but we know that we can do even better.
+These surveys have helped us to improve our overall satisfaction rating by 10% since 2006.
+By letting us know what you think, we can do even better.